AmbitiousRealism2025/Project_HypeCard/README.md

 ### Educational Content
 - **Structured Learning**: Progressive difficulty from basic concepts to practical applications
 - **Interactive Quiz**: Advanced system with multiple question types, scoring and certificates
- - **Certificate Display**: View your certificate after completing the Advanced Quiz and export it as a PDF
+ - **Certificate Display**: View your certificate after completing the Advanced Quiz and export it as a PDF using `html2canvas` and `jspdf`
 - **Visual Elements**: Custom sprites and icons enhancing the learning experience
 - **Progress Indicators**: Clear tracking of completed sections and visited cards